-A. Strictly speaking, one Certificate will be completed for the period from 1 April 2016 to the date of opting out and one from the date of opting back in to 31 March 2017.
+A. Strictly speaking, one Certificate will be completed for the period from 1 April 2017 to the date of opting out and one from the date of opting back in to 31 March 2018.
 The reason for this is that the process may involve relieving and generating overlap profits.
-Care must be taken, however, to recall that a member may at some point in 2016/17 pass a date at which continued NHSPS membership would be in the 2015 Scheme and different rules may apply for tier assessment.
+Care must be taken, however, to recall that a member may at some point in 2017/18 pass a date at which continued NHSPS membership would be in the 2015 Scheme and different rules may apply for tier assessment.
 A pragmatic approach may therefore be taken in these cases.
-If the membership is purely 1995/2008, or there is a gap between leaving the 1995/2008 scheme and joining the 2015 scheme that is dealt with fairly using the current certificate, it may be that completion of one certificate will suffice.
+If the membership is purely 1995 or 2008 Section, or there is a gap between leaving the 1995/2008 Section and joining the 2015 Scheme that is dealt with fairly using the current certificate, it may be that completion of one certificate will suffice.